silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 What we can do instead is write our assembly separately _and_ translate our assembly into machine code separately.
 The resulting pieces of machine code aren't programs themselves, so instead we call them "object files".
-Then we user another program, the link editor, to "link" our object files together into an actual program.
+Then we use another program, the link editor, to "link" our object files together into an actual program.
 That way if we want to change an instruction later, we only have to re-assemble that one piece and then re-link the pieces rather than re-assembe